Irish Vital Records

 from Miscellanea Genealogica et Heraldica - Vol. V 3rd Series

-- Lt.
-Col. Henry C. STREATFIELD, 87 Royal Irish Fusileers
+Lt.
+Col. Henry C. STREATFIELD, 87 Royal Irish Fusiliers

 By W. Bruce Bannerman, F.S.A.
 (London, 1904) - OL